-Are you aware of just how many things can impact on your dog and therefore affect their behaviour?
+Are you aware of how many things can impact on your dog and therefore affect their behaviour?
 Dogs are as sensitive & complex as we are.

 Be sure to address the underlying cause of the stressors rather than simply addressing the behaviour you’re seeing, that is often merely the symptom.

 I know this seems one pretty obvious, but you would be surprised at how many new puppy owners are unprepared for ‘puppy’ behaviour.
-They deem their puppy's behaviour as 'bad', when in fact it is simply a puppy being a puppy and learning about this strange human land they live in, where things don’t always make sense to them.
+They deem their puppy's behaviour as 'bad', when in fact it is simply a puppy being a puppy learning about this strange human land they live in, where things don’t always make sense to them.

 Adolescent dogs are the age group that in my opinion, the majority of people who get a dog are not only unaware of, but also unprepared for.
 This is potentially why a very high percentage of dogs surrendered to rescues and shelters are between the ages of 7 and 18 months.